naglemi/mtmcskat/README.md

-paths (in standard PLINK formats for phenotypes and covariates and `.traw` for genotypes data), the sizes of overlapping SNP windows to be tested and the shift in position between windows, and the limit for accuracy (recommended to be set beyond FDR or Bonferroni correction threshold) given as 10^-x.
+paths (in standard PLINK formats for phenotypes and covariates and `.traw` for genotypes data), the sizes of overlapping SNP windows to be tested and the shift in position between windows, and the limit for accuracy (recommended to be set beyond the FDR or Bonferroni correction threshold) given as 10^-x.

 This function is also accesible from the command line, thus providing a